microsoft/pxt-adafruit/docs/lessons/graphics.md

 # blocks - rendering graphics

-An introduction to graphics for the Block Editor. #docs
+An introduction to graphics for the Block Editor.

 ## Before we get started